 Delayed tanning - a type of tanning produced by UVB appearing a few days after exposure and lasting up to a few weeks.
-This process results in an increased number of melanocytes in the skin and their melanin production and its oxidation.
+This process increases the number of melanocytes in the skin.
+At the same time, these melanocytes increase their production of melanin which then is oxidized and causes tanning.